obtbe/obtbe/README.md

 Zy Taga
 ===

-I'm a Data Analyst with 3+ years experience working with real world data.
-I use Python and SQL to work with data and Power BI to build visualisations.
-When I'm not trying to find what's behind the data or writing blogs, I like to play outdoors.
+As a skilled Data Analyst with 3+ years of experience, I excel at uncovering insights within real-world data.
+I utilize Python, SQL, and Power BI, as well as Gradient Boosting algorithms, to analyze and present data in meaningful ways.
+When I'm not solving data puzzles, I enjoy exploring the outdoors and continuously improving my skills in the field.

 ### Contact me